VianneyMI/baker/README.md

 ## Contributing

-You can  raise issues or pull requests on the [GitHub repo](https://github.com/VianneyMI/baker/issues) if you have any suggestions or improvements, you can also comment the article on [publisher]().
+You can  raise issues or pull requests on the [GitHub repo](https://github.com/VianneyMI/baker/issues) if you have any suggestions or improvements, you can also comment the article on [Towards Data Science](https://towardsdatascience.com/the-lesser-known-rising-application-of-llms-775834116477).

 ## License